spdx/spdx-java-model-2_X/README.md

 ## Development Status

-Very much under development and not very stable.
+Still under development and may be unstable.